gavinmcdermott/magic-bus/README.md

 ### Software Sensors

 A software sensor is a node in the Nomad network that takes zero or more input streams and shares messages in an output stream.
-Software sensors have a unique identity based on public / private keypairs, and produce signed messages that can be verifiably traced to the emitting sensor.
+Software sensors have a unique identity based on public / private keypairs, and produce signed messages that can be verifiably linked to the originating sensor.

 There are two types of software sensors: **Atomic** and **Composite**.